Woodberry Down School: History

 In its earliest days it was regarded as a model school, and a contemporary newspaper article even advocated that Princess Anne attend the new comprehensive, to see its state-of-the-art teaching at first hand.
 The founding headmistress was Mrs H R Chetwynd, and her deputy was Mr Jack Hackett.

 Through most of the 1970s the headmaster of Woodberry Down School was Michael Marland, who was appointed a CBE in 1977 for services to education.
 He was one of the leading educational pioneers of the second half of the twentieth century, making a significant contribution to inner-city education.
 Marland left the school on its merger to focus on creating a new school, North Westminster Community School.

 The school was renowned for sporting achievements, especially rugby, and its alumni have included former professional footballer Marcus Gayle.
 Many other former pupils have gone on to a diverse range of careers.
 Theo Paphitis of television series Dragon's Den also attended, while the band Bad Manners were formed at the school in 1976.
 They commemorated the 1981 closure of the school on the back sleeve of their Gosh It's...
 Bad Manners album, which reached number 18 in the UK Albums Chart that year.

 The school celebrated a Jubilee Reunion on the 2 September 2006.
 The school building has now been largely demolished and new flats are to be built on the site.

+Collections

+The Institute of Education, University College London holds the personal archive of Michael Marland, the Headteacher of Woodberry Down School between 1971 - 1979.
+The archive was donated to the Institute by Marland's family in 2011, following his death in 2008.
+The collection contains papers relating to his time at Woodberry Down, biographical information, and material relating to his policy work and arts advocacy.